- K&N PRO

 • This is the 33rd season of NASCAR Whelen Modified Tour action.
 The first race was in 1985 at Thompson Speedway Motorsports Park.

 • The 2017 schedule includes 16 points races at nine different tracks, across seven different states.
 It also includes two non-points events at New Hampshire Motor Speedway and Charlotte Motor Speedway.

-• Following the F.W.
-Webb 100, the NASCAR Whelen Modified Tour returns to the track for the NAPA Fall Finale at Stafford on Sunday October 1.
+• Following the Eastern Propane & Oil 100, the NASCAR Whelen Modified Tour returns to Stafford Motor Speedway on Friday, August 4.